MelvinsLabs/rest-api-versioning/ReadMe.md

  `http://localhost:8181/Api/Op` with ApiVersion: 2 in the Header.

+ _Cons_

+ - Major/Minor combined Version Implementation at Controller is not possible, as it is versioned based on single Header.
+ - Not suitable for varying API Contracts across multiple versions.

-3. Vendor MIME Type Version
+**3. Vendor MIME Type Version**

- In this approach, the version is passed along as *Accept* parameter in the Request Header.
+ In this approach, the version is passed along as _Accept_ parameter in the Request Header.

  Example: